Phantom limb painAmputation - phantom limb

 - Like your missing limb is still there, or is in a funny position

-- Like your missing limb is getting shorter.
-This is called telescoping.
+- Like your missing limb is getting shorter (telescoping)

 Pain in the missing part of the arm or leg is called phantom pain.
-It may feel like:
+You may feel: